 - What is the passing score for the SEA or SEP exam?
 What information will I be able to see about my exam results?

-- Can I retake the exam if I fail?
+- Can I retest if I failed my exam?

 - How do I submit comments on the SEA or SEP exams?